How Tall Can Olive Trees Grow? (Answered)

 Factors that affect how tall the olive tree will grow:

-- Soil – depending on the type of the soil and its fertility, olive trees can grow quickly, which will make them taller, or they can grow very slowly if the tree isn’t suitable for olive growing.
+• Soil – depending on the type of soil and its fertility, olive trees can grow quickly, which will make them taller, or they can grow very slowly if the tree isn’t suitable for growing olives.

-These were the most critical factors that affect the olive tree height.
+These were the most critical factors that affected the olive tree’s height.
 Maximum height (theoretically) is one story, but the real-world data is usually different.

 Height of Mature Olive Trees

-For instance, most olive trees can reach the height of 30 feet at the age of 15, and that’s when everything is ideal.
+For instance, most olive trees can reach a height of 30 feet at the age of 15, and that’s when everything is ideal.

 Most olive growers (including me) don’t want their trees to be extremely high, and there are several reasons why: